Water Shortage in Sarangkot

 In some ways, it is strange for me to be discussing about water crisis in Sarangkot.
 I say that because Sarangkot (and I suspect the entire Sarangkot-Kaskikot-Lumle 20-km ridge) is the rainiest place in Nepal.
 But I only say that it's strange in "some ways" and not "all ways" because life is full of funny paradoxes.
 I would go as far as to say that calling paradoxes paradoxes is itself a paradox.
 The best carpenter, being too busy, doesn't get to make his own wardrobe.
 God creates, but also destroys, etc. etc.

-My grandmother tells the tales of how she had to wake up at 4 in the morning, walk for an hour to a place called "Budimul" and wait in queue to fetch a jar of water.
-Two or three members of the house (usually female members i.e. daughter-in-laws accompanying their mother-in-law) would practice this routine every single day.
-This is the tale of every single household up until 30 years ago in Sarangkot, and like I said, I suspect, in many mountains in Nepal.
-Then came "pipes" and mortar for constructing reservoir tanks.
-But in a country as poor as Nepal, limited budget could only do so much.
-Many mornings before our school time, my sister and I have gone to the public water tap, a 5-minute walk from the house with as many jars as we could carry back and sat in queue with our friends and neighbors, sometimes even fought with them for water.
-Water was only available between 7 and 8 in the morning, perhaps to make best use of the children in the house who have finished their homework and have nothing better to do than to fetch a jar of water before getting ready.
-Remember, school starts in Nepal at 10.
-This water came from a place called Dhampus, 12-kilometer away, in subpar pipes (norm in undeveloped countries) using gravity.
-In its long, winding route, the pipe would be broken, cut-and-stolen, and many things would happen every now and then.
-That is to say that even that water supply was intermittent.
+But in a country as poor as Nepal, a limited budget could only do so much.
+Our village had a single tap where everyone fetched their water.
+Many mornings before school time, my sister and I went to the public water tap, a five-minute walk from the house with as many jars as we could carry back, and sat in queue with our friends and neighbors, sometimes even fought with them for water.
+Water was only available between seven and eight in the morning, perhaps to make best use of the children in the house who had finished their homework and had nothing better to do than to fetch a jar of water before getting ready for school.
+Remember, school starts in Nepal at ten o'clock.
+This water came from Dhampus, a village 12-kilometer away.
+It came in subpar pipes (the norm in undeveloped countries) using gravity.
+In its long, winding route, the pipe would be broken or cut-and-stolen would happen regularly.
+In other words, the water supply was intermittent.
 Sometime water, sometime no water, like my mother used to say requesting tourists to save water.
-Back then, Superview used to be a 3-room guesthouse without any en-suite bathroom meaning that there was a single bathroom/toilet in the entire property whose water came from a 500-liter black tank directly above the toilet that got its water from men, women and children of the house carrying water from the public tap 5-minute away.
+Back then, Superview used to be a three-room guesthouse with a shared bathroom.
+The water for the bathroom came from a 500-liter tank on the roof.
+The water which filled the tank was carried by the family from the public tap.

 All that is to say that, water is both expensive and precious here.
 Please save it.